 How does eSync support safety domain updates?

 The eSync data pipeline makes use of the construct of “policy” in the processes of updating devices.
 Policy can differ for devices and domains throughout the vehicle.
-Agents for safety-critical devices can implement more stringent policies regarding required vehicle state before updates begin, rollback in event of failure, and even security.
-Also multiple dependent devices can be defined so that full software integrity can be assured when updating safety systems comprised of multiple independent devices.
+Agents for safety-critical devices can implement more stringent policies regarding what state the vehicle must be in before updates begin, how rollback occurs in event of failure, and can even implement more stringent security.
+Also software updates can make use of policies defining dependent relationships, so that full software integrity can be assured when updating safety systems comprised of multiple devices.